Radcliffe/L-system/README.md

 ## Requirements

-This program runs in Python 2.7 and Python 3.x.
-It requires the `tkinter` and `turtle` packages.
+This program runs in Python 3.x.
+It will also run in Python 2.7, if you substitute `raw_input` for `input` in the last line.
+The program requires the `tkinter` and `turtle` packages.

 ## Usage